-Each semester consists of two seven-week modules, which gives students flexibility in choosing courses to suit their individual interests, and allows them to layer in additional electives to complement their concentration track selections.
-Mendoza currently offers seven concentrations: business analytics, business leadership, consulting, corporate finance, entrepreneurship, investments and marketing.
-All first-year students are required to enroll in a case competition, during the Fall Interterm session, that is focused on Corporate Social Responsibility.
+Each semester consists of two seven-week modules, which gives students flexibility and allows them to layer in electives to complement their concentration track selections.
+Mendoza currently offers nine concentrations: business analytics, business leadership, corporate finance, digital marketing & marketing analytics, innovation & entrepreneurship, investments, marketing, strategy, supply chain & operations management.
+All first-year students are required to enroll in a case competition, during the fall interterm session, focused on corporate social responsibility during the fall session.

 Watch Poets&Quants’ John A. Byrne interview Mendoza’s Associate Dean Jeffrey Bergstrand.
 Watch the full interview.

 MBA Program Consideration Set:

 Match Schools: Georgetown, Minnesota, Washington University, Rice, Vanderbilt, Texas A&M, Wisconsin, Michigan State, University of Washington, Brigham Young

 Safe Schools: Southern Methodist, Rochester, Maryland, Boston University